SAP-samples/teched2022-DA160/exercises/ex06/README.md

 11. Ensure that all columns of the table have a mapped column from the CSV File.
 12. Click Import.

+---

+> :memo: @Perla: please update the screenshot with all options checked as written in the description

+---

 <br>![](images/00_00_0063.png)

 13. You should receive a message about the successful import of the information.
+14. You can use the Data Preview to check if the data was loaded into the table.

+---

+> :memo: @Perla: please add a screenshot of the data preview and highlight the icon in the menu bar.

+---

-14. There is no need to save / deploy the table after you imported the data.
+15. There is no need to save / deploy the table after you imported the data.

-You can now continue and repeat the steps for the other tables.
+> :boom: ***Important*** :boom: <br> You can now continue and repeat the steps 4 - 14 for the other tables.
 Each table does have a corresponding CSV file as part of the download.
-Please upload the data for the following tables:
+Please upload the data for the following tables:<br>- Product <br>- Store  <br>- Sales Manager<br>
-- Product
-- Store
-- Sales Manager

 ## Summary

-You've now imported all your files.
+Now you have imported all the data files and you can start to build the data model.

 Continue to - [Creating the Dimension (mandatory)](../ex07/README.md)